-Unless otherwise directed by the Administrator, the material shall be stabilised with the amount of lime which satisfies all the mix design requirements given in Clause 4 of TN151 Testing of Material for Lime Stabilisation.
+Unless otherwise directed by the Administrator, the material shall be stabilised with the amount of lime determined through the mix design process described in Clause 4 of TN151 Testing of Material for Lime Stabilisation.

 In doing so, the stabilised material shall achieve an unconfined compressive strength (UCS) of not less than 1.0 MPa and not greater than 2.0 MPa at 28 days.